-2.2.24 The Agent is not required to segregate amounts received in respect of the Bonds
+2.2.22 The Agent is not required to segregate amounts received in respect of the Bonds

 For all payments to be made to Bondholders, the Agent will debit the relevant Issuer account and use these funds to Bondholders.
-The Issuer's obligations in terms of the Bonds will be satisfied by its payment to the Agent of all amounts due in respect of the Bonds.
+The Issuer's obligations in terms of the Bonds will be satisfied by its payment to the NBB Securities Settlement System of all amounts due in respect of the Bonds.

 The Agent is to pay, at the same time as receiving any amounts due concerning the Bonds, the said amount to owners of the Bonds, directly or via the NBB.
-However, the Agent has no obligation to segregate the amounts it receives relative to the Bonds, and in the event that the Agent is subject to a bankruptcy procedure at any time during which it possesses such sums, owners of the Bonds will have no rights relative to the Issuer concerning these sums and will be obliged to request the sums from the Agent in compliance with Belgian bankruptcy laws.
+However, the Agent has no obligation to segregate the amounts it receives relative to the Bonds.

-2.2.25 Belgian withholding tax
+2.2.23 Belgian withholding tax